WPI-AIM/ambf_addon/README.md

 ./pip<version> install pyyaml
 ```

-If for example, you downloaded blender 3.5.0 from its website, the above commands will become
+If for example, you downloaded Blender 3.5.0 from its website, the above commands will become

 ```bash
 cd ~/Downloads/blender-3.5.0-linux64/3.5/python/bin/